RichieBrady/SimAPI-Python/README.md

 Once build is finished bring up the db container to initialize it.
 Only needed for the first time after building.

-docker-compose up -d db
+docker-compose up db

-Then bring the rest of the system up.
-No -d flag as you will need to see the output.

-NOTE: To run multiple simulations run docker-compose up --scale simulator=n, where n is the desired number of simulations
+The message below signals that the database has been initialized. database system is ready to accept connections

+use ctrl-c to bring the database container down.

+Next bring the whole system up

 For a single simulation run

 docker-compose up

-On Linux sudo will be needed
+To run multiple simulations run docker-compose up --scale simulator=n

+where n is the desired number of simulations

 ```

 ### GUI
 Below is a screenshot of the user interface.
-It's very basic but makes it easier to run the system.
+It's very basic but makes it easier to run the system for testing and does
+not represent the user experience intended for the final project.
 ![User Interface](doc/gui.png)

 ##### Input Fields